tbanks582/cs412_final/README.md

 ## Instructions

 - Instructions for usage of the exact solution can be found in exact_solution/README.md
-- Approximation algorithm follows the same input scheme and can write to a file.
+- Approximation algorithm follows the same input scheme as the exact solution and can write to a file.
 - Presentation .pptx can be found in /presentation